AlenAusic/Mooveez/README.md

 App will be boundled and should start in a few seconds.

+P.S.
+For this to work, your Android device and laptop/PC must be connected to the same WiFi network.

 ## Other notes

 I couldn't achieve nesting stackNavigator inside tabNavigator even after Google-ing it for more than two day.
 This is why I couldn't finish this project and the only thing missing is MoreInfo screen when some movie or show is clicked.
 I tried using other navigation libraries, but all of them are deprecated.
 Maybe I didn't pass navigation props properly from one screen to another.